spack/spack/.github/ISSUE_TEMPLATE/bug_report.md

 ### Error Message

-What you expected before running the command or performing the steps described above and what happened instead.
-To provide more information you might re-run the commands with the additional `-sd` flags:
+If Spack reported an error, provide the error message.
+If it did not report an error but the output appears incorrect, provide the incorrect output.
+If there was no error message and no output but the result is incorrect, describe how it does not match what you expect.
+To provide more information you might re-run the commands with the additional -sd flags:
 ```console
 $ spack -sd <command1> <spec>
 $ spack -sd <command2> <spec>